 Alberta Works Skills Investment Funding

 The Alberta Works Skills Investment program provides funding for Albertans in designated Full-Time and Part-Time programs.
-Learner eligibility is determined by Human Services (formerly AEI) criteria specific to each funding stream.
+Learner eligibility is determined by Human Services criteria specific to each funding stream.
 Tuition, books and living allowance may be available for those who qualify.

 Students who wish to receive or continue their EI benefits while in school need to have their eligibility determined prior to attending school or their EI may be directly affected.